BredaUniversityGames/EPC/README.md

 During installation, you need to specify the folder where you extracted the PHP zip file to.

 Make sure you add Composer and the PHP folder to the `PATH` environment variable during the installation.

+> Note: You may need to restart Visual Studio Code to update the `PATH` environment variable so it can find the `composer` command.

 Open a terminal in the root folder of this repository and run: